BenJanecke/benjanecke.github.com/_posts/2015-11-30-so-you-want-to-test-your-react-code-with-mocha.markdown

 {% endhighlight %}

 ### Compiling JSX to js for mocha

+## Update!

+Babel 6 has made this way simpler

+{% highlight javascript %}
+// simply run mocha with this require flag mocha  --require babel-core/register
+// or add this to mocha.opts
+--require babel-core/register
+{% endhighlight %}

+You will have to set the following in your .babelrc to enable jsx and es2015

+{% highlight javascript %}
+{
+  "presets": [ "es2015", "react" ]
+}
+{% endhighlight %}

+## Old way of doing it(keeping this here for posterity)

 Mocha has this concept of compilers, that was originally introduced to facilitate testing [Coffeescript](http://coffeescript.org/).
 We are going to use that and make it work for JSX by creating a compiler.js file that uses babel to do compilation.